 It takes several weeks or so for the evaluation to be completed, and once we receive it, we’ll carefully review it, and then double-check it again, to make sure that it is, in fact, accurate, favorable, and “watertight.”

 In addition to the evaluation, letters of support must also be provided to the OHAO when your case is filed.
-We give the same level of attention to the letters of support, as well.
+We give the same level of attention to the letters of support that we do the evaluation.

 We provide a sample template of this our first meeting, and will go over exactly how your letters should be done.

 However, given the overwhelming importance of the support letters in a Michigan drivers license restoration appeal, your main job is to get draft copies back to us so that we can edit and revise them for you.
-We'll fix them up and send back corrected copies to the client for completion.
+We'll fix them up and send back corrected copies for completion.

 It has been our consistent experience that 99% of all letters need substantial work, no matter who writes them.